-- Arnold Wolfers (1962), US of Swiss origin, realist pointed to two sides of the security concept: - "Security, in an objective sense, measures the absence of threats to acquired values, in a subjective sense, the absence of fear that such values will be attacked". - Absence of "threats": interest of some remote sensors - Absence of "fears": interest of social scientists, especially of contructivists: "Reality is socially constructed" - Iraq case: WMD: "subject. fear" vs. "lack of obj. threat" - According to Møller (2003) Wolfer's definition ignores: Whose values might be threatened?
+- Arnold Wolfers (1962), US of Swiss origin, realist pointed to two sides of the security concept: - "Security, in an objective sense, measures the absence of threats to acquired values, in a subjective sense, the absence of fear that such values will be attacked". - Absence of threats: interest of the remote sensors - Absence of fears: interest of social scientists, especially of contructivists: "Reality is socially constructed" - Iraq case: WMD that did not exist as a cause of a war! - According to Møller (2003) Wolfer's definition ignores: Whose values might be threatened?
 Which are these values?
 Who might threaten them?
 By which means?
 Whose fears should count?
 How might one distinguish between sincere fears and faked ones?

 1.3.
-Robert Kagan): Mars vs. Venus or United States vs. Europe (2003)
+Robert Kagan\): Mars vs. Venus or United States vs. Europe (2003)